compositephp/db/README.md

 # What is Composite DB

-Composite DB is light and fast PHP ORM, DataMapper which allows you to represent your SQL tables schme in OOP style using full power of PHP 8.1+ class syntax.
+Composite DB is lightweight and fast PHP ORM, DataMapper and Table Gateway which allows you to represent your SQL tables scheme in OOP style using full power of PHP 8.1+ class syntax.

 It also gives you CRUD, query builder and automatic caching out of the box, so you can start to work with your database from php code in a minutes!